albert-shalumov/nlp_proj/README.md

 # Hebrew syllabification
-Description: Final project in "Intro. to NLP" course.
+Description: Final project in "Intro. to NLP" course by Albert Shalumov and Kobi Bodek

 ## Schedule
 <!--- :heavy_check_mark: --->